agh911/chitter-java/README.md

 ## Future improvements
 - Work on improving error handling both in the backend and frontend.
+   - **Why?**
+      - Robust error handling enhances user experience by providing clear and informative messages, helping users and developers understand and resolve issues more effectively.
+   - **How?**
+      - Backend: Implement standardized error responses, use HTTP status codes appropriately, and provide detailed error messages in the response body.
+Log errors for debugging purposes.
+      - Frontend: Develop consistent error handling across the application.
+Display user-friendly error messages and log errors for developers.
+Utilize global error handlers and handle specific error scenarios gracefully.
 - Improve security by adding JWT.
+   - **Why?**
+      - JSON Web Tokens (JWT) provide a secure and stateless authentication mechanism, enhancing the overall security posture of the application.
+JWTs are valuable for protecting sensitive endpoints and ensuring data integrity.
+   - **How?**
+      - Add a JWT library to the project and configure JWT settings, such as secret keys and expiration times.
+Implement token generation during user authentication and token verification for protected routes.
+Add security configurations to use JWT for authentication.
 - Add the logic to be able to delete users/peeps in the frontend side.
+   - **Why?**
+      - Allowing users to delete their accounts or content enhances user control and aligns with user expectations.
+It also contributes to a more interactive and user-friendly application.
+   - **How?**
+      - Implement a UI for deleting users/peeps.
+Provide a confirmation dialog/modal to prevent accidental deletions.
+Send deletion requests to the backend API, and handle success and error responses appropriately.
+Update the UI to reflect changes in order to provide a responsive and seamless user experience.

 ## Credits
 - [Spring Boot Guide](https://spring.io/guides/gs/spring-boot/)